1996 World Series: Game 4

 catcher Jim Leyritz, who had replaced Joe Girardi in the bottom of the sixth, came up for his first at bat.
 Leyritz later said he felt he had an advantage because Wohlers was such a hard thrower and he was a solid fastball hitter.
 As such, he went up looking for a pitch to hit and with the count even at 2-2, Leyritz drove a Wohlers slider over the left field wall to tie the game at six.
 Cox’s decision had proven to be a mistake, even though Wohlers managed to strike out the next two batters to get out of the inning.

 Mariano Rivera came in for the bottom of the eighth and immediately gave up a single to Andruw Jones.
 Dye followed up with a sacrifice bunt to move him into scoring position.
 However, pinch hitter Luis Polonia struck out and Rivera got backup catcher Eddie Perez to ground out, stranding Jones and keeping the game tied entering the ninth.

 After recording the first two outs in the top half, Wohlers gave up back to back singles to Fielder and Hayes in the top half and then gave up an infield hit to Strawberry which loaded the bases.
 However, he got out of the jam when Duncan hit a short fly ball to Dye.

 After getting Grissom to pop out to start the home ninth, Rivera gave up a hit to Lemke and walked Chipper Jones.
-Joe Torre then lifted Rivera as he had the night before, once again calling on Graeme Lloyd to face McGriff.
-Lloyd once again rewarded his manager's faith in him by inducing McGriff to hit into a double play, sending the game into extra innings.
+With the lefthanded McGriff due up, Yankees manager Joe Torre made another call to the bullpen for Graeme Lloyd to face him as he had in Game 3.
+The move worked as McGriff grounded into a double play to end the inning and extend the game into extra innings.